 - Is completed by the end-user or the client and validated by the stakeholders.

 It is not inconceivable that testing is completed with failures.
 If the time allocated to the testing phase has been consumed, a decision is made by the risk management team and would result in a go/no-go release to production.

-The risk is assessed based on the severity of the issue and its impact on operations, functionality, safety (security, compliance, reliability), as well as the timeframe in which a patch to fix it could be released.
+The risk is assessed based on the severity of the issue and its impact on operations, functionality, safety (security, compliance, reliability), and the timeframe in which a patch to fix it could be released.

-A waiver is typically requested from regulatory authorities if the application has to run in a non-compliant mode until the fix is released.
+Regulatory authorities typically request a waiver if the application has to run in a non-compliant mode until the fix is released.